Oneflow-Inc/oneflow-documentation/en/docs/cookies/oneflow_torch.md

 eval $(python3 -m oneflow.mock_torch disable)
 ```

-## 3. Using built-in functions of OneFlow
+## 3. using built-in functions of OneFlow

 We provide the mock function with fine granularity, and the users can determine whether to enable this function for a piece of code.